jinseoBae/SI507_JinBae_FP/README.md

     a.
 Billboard Scraping

-        * Sorting Order: rank, track name, and aritist name
+        * Sorting Order: rank, song title, and aritist name
-        * number of records to display: 10 records, 30 records, 50 records, and 100 records
+        * number of songs to display: 10 songs, 30 songs, 50 songs, and 100 songs

     b.
 Spotify API